• nabob •

 In Play: Because of the humor associated with today's word, a minor industry producing derivations of it has grown up over the years: a nabobery is a place frequented by nabobs, nabobical is the adjective meaning "pertaining to a nabob", while nabobish means "rather like a nabob," as does its adverb, nabobishly.
 Nabobism is great wealth and luxury, and the class of all nabobs is nabobery.

 Word History: Today's word was borrowed from Hindi nawab or nabab.
-The Indians borrowed their word from Arabic nuwwab, the plural of na'ib "representative", the active participle of the verb naba "to represent".
+The Indians borrowed their word from Arabic nuwwab, the plural of na'ib "representing, representative", the active participle of the verb naba "to represent".
 An interesting twist of this word is that it came to be the mispronounced name of the exclusive neighborhood of the nabobs of San Francisco, now known simply as Nob Hill.
 Hobbing with nobs like these could do wonders for your career, but this word is unrelated to hobnob.
-(Let me take this opportunity to thank the Good Word editors for the outstanding job they have been doing for five years now: Paul Ogden, Lucijano Eduardo de Oliveira, and Mary Jane Stoneburg.
+(Let me take this opportunity to thank the Good Word editors for the outstanding job they have been doing for many years now: Luciano Eduardo de Oliveira, Mary Jane Stoneburg, and Jeremy Busch.
 I assume full responsibility for any errors that escape their scrutiny.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!